RESETHACKER-COMMUNITY/Resources/Writeups/Create.md

-# Creating, Bulding and Automating Things for personal use
+# Create, Build and Automate Things for personal use

 Index | Topics
 -- | ---